liangliangzhuang/multi-rIG/README.md

 -   **simulation**: "Integral_appr.R": the primary R script for replicating Figure 2.
 This script evaluates the efficacy of various numerical integration techniques in approximating the CDF of failure time.

--   **utility**: Houses a suite of functions crucial for the computational analyses:
+-   **utility**: This directory contains a collection of essential functions for computational analysis:

     -   "appr.R": Functions dedicated to numerical integration approximations.